CyVerse-learning-materials/foss-2019/Data_management/overview.rst

       - precision, accuracy, and uncertainty

 Metadata standards and ontologies are invaluable for supporting data reuse.

- - Metadata standards tell you:
+ - Metadata standards tell you
    - which metadata attributes to include
    - how to format your metadata
    - what values are allowable for different attributes
- - Some metadata standards:
+ - Some metadata standards
    - `DataCite <https://schema.datacite.org/>`_ (for publishing data)
    - `Dublin Core <http://www.dublincore.org/specifications/dublin-core/dcmi-terms/>`_ (for sharing data on the web)
    - Minimum Information for any (x) Sequence (`MIxS <https://press3.mcs.anl.gov/gensc/mixs/>`_)